Pshy0/pshy-license/README.md

     Copyright (c) <year> <name> <email>
     <origin>

+This license applies to the project as a whole.
+It also applies to individual components by default, unless stated otherwise by the components.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal